Viatick-co/react-native-jarvis-template-app-sdk/README.md

 ## Request permissions in your app

-This is just example to request permissions at first access.
+1. This is just example to request permissions at first access.
 You can build as you wish but just make sure all the following permissions is allowed before using SDK

+2. Please make sure Bluetooth and Location is enabled

 ```tsx
 function App() {